grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 ### Store-gateway disk IOPS

-The store-gateway disk performances (IOPS and latency) can impact queries.
+The IOPS and latency performances of the store-gateway disk can affect queries.
 The store-gateway downloads block's [index-headers]({{< relref "../../architecture/binary-index-header.md" >}}) on local disk and reads them on each query hitting the long-term storage.

-We recommend to run store-gateways with a fast disk (e.g. SSD disk).
+For these reasons, run the store-gateways on disks such as SSDs that have fast disk speed.

 ## Compactor